Police used pepper spray to break up a North Carolina march to a polling place - Local News 8

 “At no time during this event did any member of the Graham Police Department directly spray any participant in the march with chemical irritants,” police said.

-Drumwright told NPR the rally was almost over, and then they planned to lead the marchers to the polling station.
+Richards said she was still working to catch her breath Saturday after experiencing what she deemed to be tear gas, as the marchers were preparing to go to the polling station.

-He said he couldn’t call it an effort to suppress the vote, but “that’s what happened.
+“There were people who didn’t get to the poll because they were tear-gassed,” she said.

-“There are people that did not get to vote today because they ended up in jail,” he said.
+Drumwright told NPR he couldn’t call it an effort to suppress the vote, but “that’s what happened.”

 NC Democratic leader says actions are ‘voter suppression’